 And again… remember the difficulty here is;

-1) Calculating the statistical safety of the road, before car insurance was mandated.
-Here we’re going to be using the, “auto fatality statistics,” to determine, “road safety.”
+1) Calculating the statistical safety of the roads, before insurance was mandated.

-Basically, let’s examine auto fatalities before 1975 vs after 1975 (when most auto insurance mandates took effect) and see if there’s a change in the auto fatalities, which in essence represents the, “safety,” of America’s roads…… Then let’s call this statistic, “a rough estimate of road safety, before and after, mandated auto insurance.”
-It’s not a perfect statistical analysis but let’s crunch some numbers.
+Basically, let’s examine auto fatalities before 1975 vs after 1975 (when most auto insurance mandates took effect) and see if there’s a change in the auto fatalities, which in essence represents the, “safety,” of America’s roads…… After that, then let’s call this statistic, “a rough estimate of our road’s safety, before and after mandated auto insurance.” *And again, it’s not a perfect statistical analysis but let’s crunch some numbers.

 |Year||Deaths||VMT– Vehicle miles traveled (billions)||Fatalities per 100 million VMT||Population||Fatalities per 100,000 population||Change in per capita fatalities from previous year|